 To clarify: I mean be a motivator, not an energy-drainer.

 Try to energize your fighter instead of burning him out.
 People need their energy for work/school/life outside of boxing.
 You can’t take that.
 But what you CAN do is motivate your fighter the best you can.
+Send him inspiring messages so that he can aim a little higher than yesterday.
+Even better, you can suggest he follow Motivation District and similar online forums that can boost him up.
 A motivated person will have ENDLESS energy, in AND out of the gym.
 Motivation is what makes someone show up at the gym 15 minutes early and leave the gym with a smile for the rest of the day.